-Test Providers Qualification/Certification Notes Cambridge Assessment English Cambridge English (C2 Proficiency) Cambridge English (C1 Advanced) Cambridge English (B2 First for Schools) Cambridge English (B2 First) Cambridge English (B1 Preliminary for Schools) Cambridge English (B1 Preliminary) Cambridge English (A2 Key for Schools) Cambridge English (A2 Key) Eiken Foundation of Japan EIKEN Test in Practical English Proficiency EIKEN Grades: 1, Pre-1, 2, Pre-2, 3, • EIKEN S-Interview • EIKEN S-CBT • EIKEN CBT Okayama University reviews the CSE scores for EIKEN tests (rather than the pass/fail grade).
+Test Providers Qualification/Certification Notes Cambridge Assessment English Cambridge English (C2 Proficiency) Cambridge English (C1 Advanced) Cambridge English (B2 First for Schools) Cambridge English (B2 First) Cambridge English (B1 Preliminary for Schools) Cambridge English (B1 Preliminary) Cambridge English (A2 Key for Schools) Cambridge English (A2 Key) For Cambridge English Language Certificates, individual pass or fail results are not taken into consideration.
+It will only be valid if the score range for which the certificate is issued can be used to demonstrate their English proficiency.
+Eiken Foundation of Japan EIKEN Test in Practical English Proficiency EIKEN Grades: 1, Pre-1, 2, Pre-2, 3 • EIKEN S-Interview • EIKEN S-CBT Okayama University reviews the CSE scores for EIKEN tests (rather than the pass/fail grade).
 Score certificates must display the test scores for all 4 skills (listening, reading, writing, speaking) to be accepted.
 Benesse Corporation GTEC (CBT) GTEC (Advanced) GTEC (Basic) GTEC (Core) Only scores recorded on the GTEC 4-skill official score certificate are accepted.
-IDP:IELTS Australia British Council International English Language Testing System (IELTS) Academic Module Eiken Foundation of Japan Test of English for Academic Purposes (TEAP) Test of English for Academic Purposes Computer Based Test (TEAP CBT) Educational Testing Service TOEFL iBT® Test Please submit the "TOEFL iBT[®] Test Date" score, not the "My Best" score.
-TOEFL iBT Home Edition and TOEFL iBT Special Home Edition results are not accepted.
-TOEIC TOEIC [®] Listening & Reading Test and TOEIC [®] Speaking & Writing Tests Both the results of the TOEIC[®] Listening & Reading Test and the TOEIC[®] Speaking & Writing Tests must be submitted.
+IDP:IELTS Australia British Council International English Language Testing System (IELTS) Academic Module Eiken Foundation of Japan Test of English for Academic Purposes (TEAP) Test of English for Academic Purposes Computer Based Test (TEAP CBT) Educational Testing Service TOEFL iBT® Test Please submit the "TOEFL iBT" Test Date" score, not the "My Best" score.
+TOEFL iBT Home Edition is not accepted.
+TOEIC TOEIC® Listening & Reading Test and TOEIC® Speaking & Writing Tests Both the results of the TOEIC Listening & Reading Test and the TOEIC Speaking & Writing Tests must be submitted.
 Results from the IP Test (group exam) are not accepted.

-(Note 1) English language certifications or qualifications for tests that were taken at home are not accepted.

-(Note 2) Please refer to "Application Documents to submit by post" to confirm the validity period of the scores of the English language certificates/qualifications accepted by Okayama University for admission to undergraduate courses, regardless of the validity period specified by the organizations that administer the tests.

-- (Note 3) In addition to the above tests, certain faculties may accept other English proficiency test scores (measuring 4 skills). - (Note 4) Applicants who have taken English A or English B for IB Diploma qualification may submit your IB exam results (Predicted Scores included) instead of English proficiency test scores.
+- (Note 1) English language certifications or qualifications for tests that were taken at home are not accepted. - (Note 2) Please refer to "Application Documents to submit by post" to confirm the validity period of the scores of the English language certificates/qualifications accepted by Okayama University for admission to undergraduate courses, regardless of the validity period specified by the organizations that administer the tests. - (Note 3) In addition to the above tests, certain faculties may accept other English proficiency test scores (measuring 4 skills). - (Note 4) Applicants who have taken English A or English B for IB Diploma qualification may submit your IB exam results (Predicted Scores included) instead of English proficiency test scores.